 - In the anime of Rurouni Kenshin, the uniforms of the Oniwabanshuu/the Oniwaban Group have been colored purple.
-The original manga was bichromatic, and Watsuki's coloring has been...startlingly inconsistent.
+The original manga was bichromatic, and Watsuki's coloring has been startlingly inconsistent in general.
 The fans who wonder will probably never know whether the Oniwaban uniforms actually were purple, or if that was just a choice made by the animators to avoid the pitfalls of animating black.

-- In Sailor Moon, Hino Rei is noticeably native Japanese (even though all but Aino Minako supposedly are), with long black hair — highlighted purple — and a distinct epicanthic fold.
+- Hino Rei is noticeably native Japanese (even though all but Aino Minako supposedly are), with long black hair — highlighted purple — and a distinct epicanthic fold.
+This is very notorious since she is supposed to represent classical Japanese beauty which consists in pale skin and black hair.
 On the other hand, Chiba Mamoru's hair is often straight black, but when highlighted, tends to be highlighted blue.

 - The Moon Empress in Yaiba has her hair and Playboy Bunny outfit shaded violet.